Your stay at the Women’s - Sandringham

 Family and friends (including children) may visit babies in special care according to the wishes of the parents.
 Written permission from the parents is required for family members or friends to visit in the absence of parents.

 No visitors during rest time: 12.30pm to 3.00pm.

-The Women’s encourages the use of professional interpreters to ensure that women whose first language is not English are able to communicate with their health professional.
+If your first language is not English and you would like help talking with the health professionals who are caring for you, the Women’s can arrange for an interpreter to assist you.
 You can request an interpreter, including an Auslan interpreter, when you are arranging your stay on the ward.
 You can also ask your midwife or nurse if you would like an interpreter.